 - 1) No tobacco products are to be used in the vehicle this includes smoking, chewing, or dipping. - 2) Disruptive or abusive behavior to other passengers or the driver will not be tolerated. - 3) Passengers are not permitted to eat, or drink in vehicles - 4) No abusive or foul language.
 No profanity or vulgarity is allowed while on board a transportation system vehicle. - 5) Lack of personal hygiene is offensive to others.
 Passengers should be clean before boarding the vehicle. - 6) No horseplay of any kind allowed.
 No annoyance to other passengers.
 This can distract the driver. - 7) Possessions of alcohol and/or illegal drugs are not allowed.
-Prior use of alcoholic beverages or illegal drugs before boarding the vehicle will result in denial of transportation. - 8) Passengers are required to buckle up, seat belts are provided. - 9) Passengers must secure any carry-on or personal items. - 10) No weapons (knives or firearms) will be allowed on a system vehicle. - All passengers must wear seat belts to insure the safety of all individuals in the vehicle.
-Passengers will be denied transportation services if they choose not to abide by the seat belt policy. - 12) No inappropriate display of affection or sexual activity to the driver or another passenger. - No release of human waste, including spitting, on the vehicle.
+Prior use of alcoholic beverages or illegal drugs before boarding the vehicle will result in denial of transportation. - 8) Passengers must secure any carry-on or personal items. - 9) No weapons (knives or firearms) will be allowed on a system vehicle. - All passengers must wear seat belts to insure the safety of all individuals in the vehicle.
+Passengers will be denied transportation services if they choose not to abide by the seat belt policy. - 11) No inappropriate display of affection or sexual activity to the driver or another passenger. - 12) No release of human waste, including spitting, on the vehicle.
 This does not include instances of vomiting due to treatments, medication, or illness.